waikato-llm/llm-dataset-converter/plugins/update-pair-data.md

 # update-pair-data

 * domain(s): pairs
-* accepts: ldc.supervised.pairs.PairData
+* accepts: ldc.api.supervised.pairs.PairData
-* generates: ldc.supervised.pairs.PairData
+* generates: ldc.api.supervised.pairs.PairData

 Updates the pair data according to the format strings, allowing for tweaking or rearranging of the data.